Magnitude cohomology: The magnitude cohomology of odd cyclic graphs

 \section{The magnitude cohomology of odd cyclic graphs}

 In this section we give an extended example: the magnitude cohomology ring of the cyclic graph $C_n$ with an odd number of vertices $n=(2m+1)\geqslant 5$.
 The case of $C_1=K_1$ and $C_3=K_3$ is covered in Example~\ref{example-complete} above.
-Our computation of the magnitude {cohomology ring} is based on a computation of the magnitude {homology groups} due to Yuzhou Gu (see the comments at the blogpost~\cite{Willerton}).
+Our computation of the magnitude {cohomology ring} is based on Gu's computation of the magnitude {homology groups} given in section~4.4 of~\cite{Gu}.

 \begin{theorem} Let $n=2m+1$ where $m\geqslant 2$, and let $C_n$ denote the cyclic graph on $n$ vertices.
 Then the magnitude cohomology ring $\MH^\ast_\ast(C_n)$ is the bigraded associative ring with the following presentation.
 The generators are: \begin{itemize} \item $e_x\in\MH_0^0(C_n)$ for vertices $x$ of $C_n$. \item $\uu_{xy}\in\MH_1^1(C_n)$ for oriented edges $xy$ of $C_n$. \item $\vv_{xz}\in\MH^2_{m+1}(C_n)$ for ordered pairs $x,z$ with $d(x,z)=m$. \end{itemize} And the relations are: \begin{itemize} \item $e_x^2=e_x$ for every vertex $x$. \item $e_xe_y=0$ for distinct vertices $x,y$. \item $\uu_{xy}=e_x\uu_{xy}=\uu_{xy}e_y$ for every oriented edge $xy$. \item $\vv_{xz}=e_x\vv_{xz}=\vv_{xz}e_z$ for every $x,z$ with $d(x,z)=m$. \item $\uu_{xy}\uu_{yz}=0$ if $xy$ and $yz$ are oriented edges with $x\neq z$. \item $\uu_{wx}\vv_{xz}=\vv_{wy}\uu_{yz}$ for every $w,x,y,z$ in cyclic order with $d(w,x)=1$, $d(x,y)=m$, $d(y,z)=1$.